Professor Peter Whelan

 Within the University of Leeds, I am a member of the following:

-- The REF Reading Group, School of Law.
+- The Research Degrees Management Committee, School of Law.

 Prior to my coming to Leeds in 2013, I was a Senior Lecturer in Law at the UEA Law School, University of East Anglia and was a Faculty Member of the ESRC Centre for Competition Policy.
 Before moving to UEA, I was the Research Fellow in Competition Law at the British Institute of International and Comparative Law (BIICL) in London.
 In addition to conducting competition law research for BIICL, I also provided training in EU competition law to various consumer organisations across 14 EU Member States.
 I was also a Research Assistant (to Professor Sciarra) at the University of Cambridge and was the Managing Editor of the Cambridge Student Law Review.
 Before starting my academic career, I worked in New York City and in the People's Republic of China.

-- Deputy Director, Centre for Criminal Justice Studies
+- Director, Centre for Business Law and Practice

 My main research interests lie in criminal law and in EU, US and UK competition law.
 I am particularly interested in all aspects of competition law enforcement, anticompetitive agreements, cartel criminalisation, parental liability in competition law, international cooperation in competition law and the objectives of competition law.